tuuhin/BTAndroidApp/README.md

    Open the project in android studio

 3. **Build and Run**
-   Build and run on android device with api _29_ and above
+   Build and run on android device with API _29_ (Android 10) and above

 ### :curly_loop: Feedback and Support